hsu-aut/IndustrialStandard-ODP-DINEN61360/README.md

 With respect to [2], the attributes that represent the instance description of a data element are sub-sequently explained.
 The “Value” represents a measurable value of the instance.
 The attribute “Interpretation Logic” can be used to indicate a logical interpretation of the value, e.g. less than/ greater than/ equal.
 The quality indicates the quality of the value, in means of quality of measure.
-The “Ex-pression Goal” is used to indicate whether a data element represents:
+The “Expression Goal” is used to indicate whether a data element represents:
 -	Requirements expression: the data element is used to describe a requirement (e.g. an order requires the lot size “4”)
 -	Assurance expression: the data element is used to describe an assurance (e.g. a machine as-sures to produce with lot size “4”)
 -	Present expression: the data element is used to describe a measured value (e.g. the actual produce lot size was “3”)